BreadyBred/codewars-rank-fetcher/README.md

     git clone https://github.com/BreadyBred/codewars_rank_fetcher
     ```

-2.  **Configure the Script (Optional):**
+2.  **Configure the Script:**

-    *   The script uses a separate `data/categories.json` file to define all the categories from the Codewars library.
+    *   Run `pip install -r requirements.txt` in order to install all the necessary modules for the tool to work.
+    *   Set categories_to_check to the names of the categories you want the script to process.
+Leave it empty to check all the available categories.

 3.  **Run the Script:**